October 6, 2022

 • Cumulative Distance: 616.3 kilometers

-The rain came in around 6 pm last night and it rained steadily throughout the entire night.
-This was somewhat surprising because the amount of rainfall could hear falling outside my window throughout the night seemed to be about double what the weather forecast predicted for the the entire day.
+The rain rolled in around 6 pm last night, and it continued to pour throughout the night.
+This was surprising because the amount of rainfall I could hear falling outside my window during the night was about double what the weather forecast predicted for the entire day.

-Then he tried to tell me which side of the road to walk on so I didn’t get fined by the Spanish police.
-It didn’t matter to him that I wasn’t planning to walking on the road or that the Camino followed a path through the forest around here.
+First, he wanted to critique my rain gear.
+He was utterly appalled at how thin my rain jacket was and told me I would never stay dry.
+After that proclamation, he tried to tell me which side of the road I must walk on so I wouldn’t get fined by the Spanish police.
+It didn’t matter to him that I wasn’t planning to walk on the road or that the Camino followed a path through the forest around here.
 He wanted to give me his two cents.

-I smiled politely and nodded, knowing that his advice was (probably) coming from a good place.
-He didn’t know that I’ve hike thousands of miles over the past three years.
-Or that I’d seen far more rain on my Camino journey this year than today would bring.
+I smiled politely and nodded, knowing that his advice was (probably?) coming from a good place.
+He couldn’t know that I’ve hiked thousands of miles over the past three years.
+Or that I’d seen far more rain on my Camino journey to date than today’s forecast would ever bring.
 I was not a damsel in need of a savior.

 Ah!
 More rain.